 Spelling

 The American style was established for typographical reasons, an historical holdover from the days of the handset printing press.
 It also eliminates the need to decide whether a period or comma belongs to the quotation., and it would be regarded as a highly formal usage by most Americans.
-American and British English differences Punctuation
+Punctuation

 Use of capitalisation varies.